 For 'dead' (no longer published) CCGs I will happily add both the size and card count, though generally I won't break it down into different expansions unless someone gives me that information.

-Other lists that might prove useful:
+Other lists and websites that might prove useful:

 Please let me know if you have suggestions for this section.